eranpeer/FakeIt/README.md

 ```

 ## Limitations
-* Currently only GCC, Clang and MSC++ are supported.
+* Currently only GCC, Clang, AppleClang and MSVC are supported.
 * On GCC, optimization flag O2 and O3 are not supported.
 You must compile the test project with -O1 or -O0.
-* In MSC++, your project must have Edit And Continue debug mode on (https://msdn.microsoft.com/en-us/library/esaeyddf.aspx) which is same of /ZI compiler switch.
+* In MSVC, your project must have Edit And Continue debug mode on (https://msdn.microsoft.com/en-us/library/esaeyddf.aspx) which is same of /ZI compiler switch.
 If you don't use this, you will have exceptions mocking destructors (which includes unique_ptr and other smart pointers).
 * Can't mock classes with multiple inheritance.
 * Can't mock classes with virtual inheritance.
 * Currently mocks are not thread safe.